dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 as their primary development environment.

-Fortunately, there are multiple options for running Docker on a non Linux machines.
+Fortunately, there are multiple options for running Docker on a non Linux hosts.

-The most portable and flexible way to use Docker on non Linux hosts is to use whole-system virtualization commonly know as virtual machine.
-My personal favourite is VirtualBox.
-It can run on so many different hosts and supports large number of guest operating systems including Linux.
+The most portable and flexible way to use Docker on non Linux hosts is to use whole-system virtualization technology.

+My personal favourite is VirtualBox that allows you to create and manage virtual machines in my opinion very beginner friendly way.

+It can run on many different operating systems and supports large number of guest operating systems including Linux.

 The primary downside using plain VirtualBox or any other hypervisor like that is that you have to do most of the initial configuration yourself manually.